vivli-hub/Novel-techniques-for-evaluation-of-time-series-cepstral-dissimilarity-measures/README.md

 Miaotian Li, Ciprian Doru Giurcaneanu

 ## Data
-All the data was obtained using the functions Test.m and Testcluster.m.
-The simulated data is stored in the outputs of these two functions.
+The results reported for simulated data are obtained by using the functions Test.m and Testcluster.m.
 Detailed information is provided in the Code section.

 ## Code